-A board member who fails to attend four Board meetings during a calendar year will automatically be determined to have resigned from the Board.
+A board member who fails to attend four Board meetings during any twelvemonth period will automatically be determined to have resigned from the Board.
 In such case, the Board will notify the State Librarian and the County Judge-Executive.
 The Board will then begin procedures to fill the vacant position.